-One of my favorite vacations was spent on a weekend in New Orleans in 2013.
+One of my favorite vacations was spent on a semi-solo weekend in New Orleans.
 I originally wanted to attend Essence Fest, but it was WAY too much for my budget.
 After speaking with old coworkers, we decided to visit New Orleans the weekend after.
-My flight was delayed, but my cousin still picked me up from the airport to drive to my hotel.
+Read more about what I did on my semi-solo weekend in New Orleans.

 I stayed at The New Orleans Marriott on Canal St. I was given a King-sized bed in a room overlooking the pool.
 Not much of a “view”, but it was convenient to have both a kid and adult swimming pool at the hotel.
 An added plus was the hotel’s location being walking distance to the French Quarter.
 If I wanted to have a good time, it was a walk or streetcar stop away.
 I was close enough to the action, but far enough that the area was quiet and I could rest when needed.

 According to my cousin, “carnival rules apply” in New Orleans so I got little to no sleep for most of the weekend.
 After getting up early to eat a “Big Easy Breakfast at Cafe Fleur-De-Lis, I walked around the city with my friends.
 We later split up and I took a double-decker hop on/hop off bus and did a solo city tour.
 Stops were in the French Market, Business District, Garden District, and Mardi Gras World; a warehouse with a walking tour that gives details on how floats are made for the Mardi Gras Parade.
 Later that night, I had the BEST BBQ dinner at The Joint followed by entertainment at a venue called Tipitina’s to hear live New Orleans Jazz, R&B, and Blues with James Andrews & the Crescent City All-Stars, Brass-A-Holics.